Interest Rate Calculator

 Simple Interest

 Simple interest is calculated only on the original principal.
-It does not grow over time because the interest earned is never added back to the principal.
+It never grows because the interest earned is not added back to the balance.
+The simple interest formula is straightforward.

-Where P = principal, r = annual rate as a decimal, t = time in years.
+Formula: Interest = P x r x t.
+Here P is the principal, r is the annual rate as a decimal, and t is the time in years.

 Compound Interest

-Compound interest earns interest on both the principal and accumulated interest.
-This creates exponential growth.
-The longer the time horizon, the more powerful the effect.
+Compound interest earns interest on both the principal and the accrued interest already added to the balance.
+This creates exponential growth, and the longer the horizon, the more powerful the effect.
+Knowing how to calculate compound interest is essential for anyone comparing savings accounts or long loan terms.

 Simple vs. Compound Interest Comparison Table